Hiekki/SimpleSlash/README.md

         description: string,
         required = false,
         autocomplete = false,
-        min_value?: number, //Optional; Min number of the number to be passed in max_value?: number, //Optional; Max number of the number to be passed in choices?: number[], //Optional; Length must be between 2 and 25.
+        min_value?: number, //Optional; Min value of the number to be passed in max_value?: number, //Optional; Max value of the number to be passed in choices?: number[], //Optional; Length must be between 2 and 25.
     )
 ```